mughees-Ilyas/Angular-sample-app/README.md

 components folder have components that are either universal such as navbar or reuseable.
-_models folder have all the models needed for project (currently only users) _helper folder have auth guard to specifiy which routes are protected and some HTTP intercepter function to mock backend _Service folder have project services (authentication and user service)
+_models folder have all the models needed for project (currently only users) _helper folder have auth guard to specifiy which routes are protected and some HTTP intercepter function to mock backend _Service folder have project services (authentication and user service).

 ## project explanation.